ZaidAljundiHW2/CANSURF/README.md

 For the full augmented dataset used in the paper, run the augmentation script as is below without any augmentation type modification.

-The raw dataset files are hosted on Zenodo: [insert DOI link]

 ---

 ## Augmentation